shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn the following Bond Affinity option:

--   Errata’d: 10 Spell Points.
-You spend any amount of additional Spell Points to cross out 1 word in the spell’s description per 1 additional Spell Point spent this way.
+-   Errata’d: 30 Spell Points.
+You spend any amount of additional Spell Points to cross out 1 word in the spell’s description per 15 additional Spell Point spent this way.

 This is subject to DM’s approval, of course.
+Recommended: if the new sentence(s) isn’t grammatically correct, the spell fails.

 ### Mana Overflow